Svelte 5 runes and patterns used across the Fuz ecosystem.

 getter/setter objects.
 A module-level rune is a hidden global: it can't be

-reset per test, per realm, or per session; it ties the lifetime of the
+reset per test, per realm, or per session; it ties state lifetime to the

-state to the module rather than to a component; and a second instance is
+module rather than a component; and a second instance is impossible if you

 // Anti-pattern: module-level runes exposed through a singleton